By Micah Lucas

 A full census of the selling organization and a labor load package for each employee is mandatory for effective HR due diligence.
 That package should contain each employee’s start date; salary, bonus and incentive history; 401K contributions (individual and company match); and insurance coverage (individual and company expense) and other benefit offerings.
 With the seller’s labor load packages in hand, due diligence needs to shift its focus to the benefit offerings of the buyer.
 Profiles for seller’s employees should be created using the buyer’s benefit plan and pay bands.
 Human capital analysts will compare benefits and compensation to determine if adjustments in compensation and benefits may be needed for newly acquired talent or for the combined organization generally.

 It is important for buyers to avoid being misled by a title-to-title comparison of the staff under consideration.
 Depending on the size and scope of the acquired company, titles can vary widely and not be indicative of actual contribution and potential impact in a larger organization.
-Specifically, buyers in due diligence need to probe into individual employee’s time spent with customers and billable hour totals by week, month and quarter.
+Is a Level 2 engineer title representing the same skill sets and job functions in the buyer company and the seller company?
+Does a manager just manage people, or do they also perform a billable function?

 Probing Intangibles Identifies At-Risk Employees

 Additionally, buyers should ensure that each employee’s job description and performance reviews are a part of the due diligence analysis.
-It is recommended that managers in the buying organization have one-on-one conversations with their peer managers in the organization being considered for acquisition.
+It is recommended that managers in the buying organization have one-on-one conversations with any of the engaged managers or directors of the seller (these are seller identified key people) regarding each of seller’s personnel to accurately assess each employee’s consideration for employment as a part of the acquisition transaction.
 These conversations are likely to reveal the intangible characteristics that separate good employees from great ones.
 For customer-facing roles, managers on the buy side should inquire about technicians’ and sales associates’ working relationships with customers to determine if each employee’s background and skillset is being optimized in his or her current role.
 This analysis helps frame conversations for the specific employees of the seller that are offered employment with the acquiring entity.

 Cost of Intentional Overstaffing, Turnover